 Interestingly, flat fee billing doesn’t make perfect sense until there’s an honest assessment from the outsider looking in.
 It may seem scary, but it’s not.
 It’s me helping you.

-When you live and breathe your product or service, it’s your baby and naturally, you will fight to protect it and your vision of how it must grow.
-I will hear you out with the intention to learn and not judge.
-I will listen to your staff and your customers and I will piece together a comprehensive view, at which point we can agree to find workable solutions together.
+I will hear you out with the intention to learn all I can.
+I will listen to your staff and your customers and start to piece together a comprehensive view, at which point we can agree to find workable solutions together.